 The Hamiltonian of the Levin-Wen model is given \mbox{by \cite{Levin05}}

 where $\Pp$'s are local commuting projectors acting on the plaquette $p$ ($N_{\rm p}$ is the total number of plaquettes in the system).
-As explained in Ref.~\cite{Levin05}, matrix elements of $\Pp$ in the original link basis are expressed in terms of $F-$symbols given by the input category.
-However, for our purpose, we will use a different approach and, following Ref.~\cite{Simon13}, interpret $\Pp$ as an operator that projects onto the trivial flux (vacuum) in the plaquettes $p$.
-In this representation in terms of flux lines (also known as fluxons or Wilson lines), the possibly degenerate ground states are all states with no-flux in the plaquettes and excitations are simply lines piercing the lattice (see Fig.~\ref{fig:fluxon}).
-The resulting doubled achiral topological phase ${\rm D} \mathcal C=( \mathcal C, \overline{\mathcal C})$ consists of two copies of the input UMTC $\mathcal{C}$ with opposite chiralities \cite{Levin05}, and excitations can be labeled by $(s,s')$, where $s$ and $s'$ are elements of $\mathcal{C}$ and $\overline{\mathcal C}$, respectively.
+As explained in Ref.~\cite{Levin05}, matrix elements of $\Pp$ in the original link basis are expressed in terms of $F$ symbols given by the input category.
+However, for our purpose, we will use a different approach and, following Ref.~\cite{Simon13}, interpret $\Pp$ as an operator that projects onto the trivial flux (vacuum) in the plaquette $p$.
+In this representation in terms of flux lines (also known as fluxons or Wilson lines), the possibly degenerate ground states are all states with no flux in the plaquettes and excitations are simply lines piercing the lattice (see Fig.~\ref{fig:fluxon}).
+The resulting doubled achiral topological phase ${\rm D} (\mathcal C)=( \mathcal C, \overline{\mathcal C})$ consists of two copies of the input UMTC~$\mathcal{C}$ with opposite chiralities \cite{Levin05}, and excitations can be labeled by $(s,s')$, where $s$ and $s'$ are elements of $\mathcal{C}$ and $\overline{\mathcal C}$, respectively.
 However, in the absence of charge excitations, elementary excitations correspond to $s=s'$.
-As a direct consequence, the Wilson lines associated with $(s,s)$ obey the fusion rules of the input theory $\mathcal{C}$.
-At the end of the day, counting degeneracies of energy levels simply amounts to deal with the fusion rules. \\
+As a direct consequence, the Wilson lines associated with $(s,\overline{s})$ obey the fusion rules of the input theory $\mathcal{C}$.
+At the end of the day, counting degeneracies of energy levels simply amounts to dealing with the fusion rules. \\

-\emph{Spectrum degeneracy} --- To compute the energy levels degeneracies, we need to introduce a few ingredients.
+\emph{Spectrum degeneracy} --- To compute the energy level degeneracies, we need to introduce a few ingredients.
 Let us consider a general input UMTC $\mathcal{C}$ with $n$ different strings.
-For simplicity, we assume here that $\mathcal{C}$ is multiplicity-free, i.e., that the fusion coefficients either 0 or 1.
-Following Rowell et al. \cite{Rowell09}, we define the fusion matrices $N_i$ through the symmetric unitary $n\times n $ matrix $S$ by using the Verlinde formula \cite{Verlinde88} which can be written as
+For simplicity, we assume here that $\mathcal{C}$ is multiplicity free, i.e., that the fusion coefficients are either 0 or 1.
+Following Rowell {\it et al.} \cite{Rowell09}, we define the fusion matrices $N_i$ through the symmetric unitary $n\times n $ matrix $S$ by using the Pasquier-Verlinde formula \cite{Pasquier87,Verlinde88} which can be written as